zatinu322/ImprovedStoryline/README.md

 <a id="bugs_eng"></a>

-# Known issues and how to fix them
+# Troubleshooting
 1. Some people in towns and villages walk on the spot.
 For them to start moving, you need to take a screenshot (F12).
-2. The power sources at Njeri's ship sometimes not destroyed.
-Restarting the game helps.
+2. The power sources at Njeri's ship sometimes can not be destroyed.
+Restarting the game fixes this problem.

 <a id="previous_versions_eng"></a>